opic123/laravuetodo/readme.md

 # laravuetodo

-Todo App using Laravel, VueJS and Vuetify.
-This will give us a practical approach to learning how to use Vue.js and its core concepts.
+Todo App using Laravel, VueJS and VuetifyJS.
+This will give us a practical approach on learning how to use Vue.js and its core concepts.

 Tutorial Description
 https://www.youtube.com/watch?v=A5S23KS_-bU&list=PLEhEHUEU3x5q-xB1On4CsLPts0-rZ9oos